tenancy/docs/docs/hyn/5.4/commands.md

 # Recreate command

 The recreate command allows you to create databases and filesystem directories for all tenants.
-It will check whether a database already exists, and if not it will recreate it and dispatch a "Created" event that causes the folders and possible vhost configurations to be made.
+It will check whether each tenant database already exists, create it if necessary and then dispatch a "Created" event that causes the folders and possible vhost configurations to be made.

 ```bash